azurecrystalz/azurecrystalz.github.io/source/_posts/moon-banquet.md

     I’ll just sleep again until Blomary-chan wakes up.
   {% endbubble %}

-  <h4>Translation Notes</h4>

-  (1): A specialty grilled fish dish usually served with a bowl of rice and miso soup!
+  [^1]: A specialty grilled fish dish usually served with a bowl of rice and miso soup!

-  (2): The next few dialogue lines about Kanata being the god of gambling is a reference to “Please, God” (Rinne’s ES2 4* story!) which you can find a translation by me for [here](https://azurecrystalz.github.io/2050/05/16/please-god/)!
+  [^2]: The next few dialogue lines about Kanata being the god of gambling is a reference to “Please, God” (Rinne’s ES2 4* story!) which you can find a translation by me here on my site!

-  (3): Hiyori uses a conversational idiom, 耳が痛い/”mimi ga itai”, here!
+  [^3]: Hiyori uses a conversational idiom, 耳が痛い/”mimi ga itai”, here!
 It literally means “hurts my ears”, but the figurative meaning is used to describe something that’s true but painful.
 Kinda like “hits close to home” or “a pill that's hard to swallow”.

-  (4): Rinne’s nickname for Bloody Mary!
+  [^4]: Rinne’s nickname for Bloody Mary!
 Blomary, a combination of both names.

+  <h4>Translation Notes</h4>

+  <sup>(1): A specialty grilled fish dish usually served with a bowl of rice and miso soup!</sup>
+  <sup>(2): The next few dialogue lines about Kanata being the god of gambling is a reference to “Please, God” (Rinne’s ES2 4* story!) which you can find a translation by me for [here](https://azurecrystalz.github.io/2050/05/16/please-god/)!</sup>
+  <sup>(3): Hiyori uses a conversational idiom, 耳が痛い/”mimi ga itai”, here!
+It literally means “hurts my ears”, but the figurative meaning is used to describe something that’s true but painful.
+Kinda like “hits close to home” or “a pill that's hard to swallow”.</sup>
+  <sup>(4): Rinne’s nickname for Bloody Mary!
+Blomary, a combination of both names.</sup>

   <!--
   SPEECH BUBBLE FORMAT: